As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Masonic Sheaf of Corn

-During King’s Solomon times, laborers paid their wages (taxes) using corn.
+During King Solomon’s times, laborers paid their wages (taxes) using corn.
 Ancient Master Masons received a sheaf of corn, wine, and oil as payment, which is currently paid in dollars.

-In Freemasonry, the Sheaf of Corn symbolizes the benefits of our sweat and the rewards earned by those before us and the importance of partaking charitable activities.
+In Freemasonry, the Sheaf of Corn symbolizes the benefits of our sweat and the rewards earned by those before us, and the importance of partaking in charitable activities.

 The symbol reminds masons of the hard work put in by their former brothers.
 After a successful harvest, the leftovers in the field were left for widows and orphans.